MCStatusBot/docs/docs/en/commands/minecraft-server.md

 To use this command, type `/minecraft-server add` and wait for the form to show up.
 If you don't receive a form, you will need to update your Discord client.
 The form contains the following fields (names ending with * are required):

- - "YOUR SERVER'S IP"* - This is the IP address that you and your members use to connect to your server.
-It can look like 199.249.5.44, snekmc.schost.us, or 152.160.146.194:25567 (note that the number after the : is your server's port).
+ - "YOUR SERVER'S IP"* - This is the IP address or domain that you and your members use to connect to your server.
+It can look like 152.160.146.196, snekmc.schost.us, or 152.160.146.194:25567 (note that the number after the : is your server's port).

  - "YOUR SERVER'S ALT IPS" - These are alternative IP addresses/domains your server may have, separated by a comma (,) or space.
 For example, the address you would use to connect to my server, SnekMC, is snekmc.schost.us, but you can also connect to it using 152.160.146.198, so I would enter that here.
 This field is required to prevent others from accidentally duplicating your server.